-SEO can help cybersecurity firms increase traffic and leads from search engines.
+SEO can help cybersecurity firms increase traffic and leads from Google and other search engines.
 The average cost is $3,000 to $10,000 per month.
-Learn the strategies we use to get clients to the top of Google results.
+Learn the strategies we use to get clients to the top of organic search results.

-SEO for cybersecurity helps cybersecurity businesses do just that.
+SEO for cybersecurity helps businesses in this industry do just that.

 What is SEO for cybersecurity?